Victoria Jiménez Kasintseva: Juniors

 In 2020, Jiménez Kasintseva won the Australian Open girls' singles title as the youngest player in the draw, defeating Weronika Baszak in the final.
 She was the first Andorran to win a junior major title, as well as the youngest player to win a major final since Coco Gauff at the 2018 French Open.
-She has won eight singles titles on the ITF Junior Circuit as well as one doubles title, and achieved a career-high junior ranking of No. 1 on 9 March 2020.
+She has won eight singles titles on the ITF Junior Circuit and one doubles title, and she achieved a career-high junior ranking of No. 1 on 9 March 2020.